acrenwelge/acrenwelge.github.io/_posts/2016-12-01-wikipedia-search.md

 styling to make it look nice.
 I also added background highlighting when hovering for the search results.

-## The Javascript
+## The JavaScript
-On the Javascript side, I used jQuery to store variables and open a simple AJAX request to the Wikipedia API.
+On the JavaScript side, I used jQuery to store variables and open a simple AJAX request to the Wikipedia API.
 Getting the query string from the input field was as simple as `var $keywords = $('#query').get(0).value`.
 An ajax call is submitted with jQuery's `$.ajax({...})`.
 In the "success" parameter of the object passed to